The EN Standard 16082:2011- Airport and Aviation Security Services

 Advantages for the users of the standard:

-The standard is also designed to guide customers through key quality criteria when selecting a services provider.
+The standards are also designed to guide customers through key quality criteria when selecting a services provider.
 It helps them distinguish between the requirements of different sites and private security tasks and it enables the contracting parties to issue clear and detailed specifications of the requirements imposed on prospective tenderers, thus generating a higher quality response.

-The CEN Standard EN16082 is also a first step towards a much needed and still non-existent European legal recognition of the quality aspect.
+The CEN Standards are also a first step towards a much needed and still non-existent European legal recognition of the quality aspect.
 CoESS and ASSA-i will highly invest in turning the content of the present voluntary standard into a mandatory standard.